zmike/zmike.github.io/_posts/2020-10-07-back-to-caching.md

       **ref = NULL;
 }
 ```
 If the reference I pushed earlier is still pointing to this resource, I can unset the pointer, and this will get picked up during future descriptor updates to flag the set as not-cached, requiring that it be updated.
-Since a resource can't be destroyed while a set is in use, this is also safe for the associated descriptor set's lifetime.
+Since a resource won't ever be destroyed while a set is in use, this is also safe for the associated descriptor set's lifetime.

 And since there's no hashing or tree traversals involved, this is incredibly fast.